-We remain committed to open and free access to the parkland and to Stand Wood.
+We remain committed to open and free access to the park and to Stand Wood.
 We will continue to embrace and enable the quiet enjoyment and the simple experience of being in these spaces by anyone who wishes to walk into and around them.

-We also want to find ways to extend the opportunities for our visitors to learn through their experience, and make more use of some parts of the house and environs that are not currently accessible.
-We are looking at ways to take visitors behind the scenes and create a new element to the Chatsworth House visitor route that includes the extraordinary kitchen (now the joiners shop) which remains much as it was when last used in the 1950s.
+We also want to find ways to extend the opportunities for our visitors to learn through their experience and make more use of some parts of the house and environs that are not currently accessible.
+We are looking at ways to take visitors behind the scenes and create a new element to the Chatsworth House visitor route that includes the extraordinary kitchen (now the joiners' shop) which remains much as it was when last used in the 1950s.
 We are thinking of ways to renovate and make more use of the Theatre (accessibility challenges notwithstanding) and the area associated with Flora's Temple.
+We would like the archives to become more visible and accessible, and to tell and share more of the stories held within them.

-In the garden, we are considering how we might bring the Old Greenhouse into use as an event space or sculpture gallery and whether we can create a visitor facing use from the current Service House.
+In the garden, we are considering how we might bring the Old Greenhouse into use as an event space or sculpture gallery, and whether we can create a visitor facing use from the current Service House.
 We are also working on a new evolution of the Cottage Garden and associated area as part of a wider project associated with the restoration of the Cascade.

 We have extended our trail network and initiated plans to re-invent the Adventure Playground with a new experiential outdoor play space.
-We are also considering the addition of new seats and 'look outs' to provide new experiences associated with views across the valley towards Calton Lees, Edensor, Beeley and Baslow.

 Aim Two: Landscape and nature.

-Our natural capital, the biodiversity that it hosts, and the ecosystem services it delivers will have been significantly enhanced, contributing to a more resilient living landscape.
+Our natural capital, the biodiversity that it hosts, the cultural heritage it represents, and the ecosystem services it delivers will have been significantly enhanced, contributing to a more resilient living landscape.